-Appeal to some team spirit.
-When beginning a new activity, ask the other parents and coaches if anyone is willing to donate hand-me-down gear, uniforms, dancing shoes, etc., or if there is an option to rent equipment or instruments before you go out and by new items.
+When beginning a new activity, ask the other parents and coaches if anyone is willing to donate hand-me-down gear, uniforms, dancing shoes, etc., or if there is an option to rent equipment or instruments before you go out and buy new items.
 If you do have to buy new gear, don’t splurge on top-of-the-line name brands, and always look for discounts and coupons.
 Also, don’t feel pressured to pay for clinics, private coaches or extra classes to give your child a competitive edge if you truly can’t afford it.
 Unless you’ve got a future Olympian on your hands, your kids’ activities are not worth putting yourself into debt.

 When all is said and done, after-school activities shouldn’t require you to take on a second job.
 Sometimes such heavy investments of money and time end up stressing out your student.
 And once school activities and sports stop being fun, you should definitely question why you’re paying for them.